seanpierce/n/README.md

   * spec/models/**classname**\_spec.rb (if applicable)
 * write starter code to each file

-The script will **not**
+The script **will not**:
 * create class associations (you can start this process by nesting your resources in config/routes, then write your associations into your app/models files)
 * predict class attributes

-At the bottom of each class controller, the script declared placeholder values as strict parameters.
+At the bottom of each class' controller, the script declares placeholder values as strict parameters.
 These will need to be changed for your class to be successfully implemented.
+Make sure to change these placeholders to reflect your class' actual attributes.
 Example:

 ```ruby

 private